 A graduate of Harvard College and UCLA School of Law and a proud New Yorker, Ms. Borer enjoys the challenge of litigation, and views mediation and arbitration as desirable alternatives to litigation in many cases.
 In the context of divorce and family conflict, alternative dispute resolution can offer parties a unique opportunity to reach amicable results despite acrimony.

-Ms. Borer is an adjunct professor at the City University of New York, where she teaches family law, ethics, philosophy of law, and Stoicism.
+She is an adjunct professor at the City University of New York, where she teaches family law, ethics, philosophy of law, and Stoicism.
+She has published numerous articles about mediation and family and matrimonial law.
+In addition, she is a playwright and associate member of the Dramatist's Guild.

 She is a member of the New York Women's Bar Association and the New York City Bar Association.
 At the New York City Bar Association, she serves on the Estate & Gift Taxation Committee as an affiliate member.